joeyagreco/leeger/README.md

 > AND\
 > A team with scores: [99, 100, 100, 101] has a Min Score of 100.
 >
-> ## Opponent Points Scored Per Game
+> ## Opponent Points Scored
 > ___
 > ### Purpose
-> Opponent Points Scored Per Game is the average amount of points a team had scored against them per week.
+> Opponent Points Scored is the total number of points a team's opponents have scored against them.
 > ### Formula
-> PPG Against = (ΣA) / B\
+> Opponent Points Scored = (ΣA) / B\
 > WHERE:\
 > A = All scores against a team within a sample\
 > B = Number of games played by a team within a sample
 > ### Formula Explained
 > Opponent Points Scored Per Game is simply the average score against a team.
+> >
+> ## Opponent Scoring Share
+> ___
+> ### Purpose
+> Opponent Scoring Share is used to show what percentage of league scoring a team had scored against them.
+> ### Formula
+> Scoring Share Against = ((ΣA) / (ΣB)) * 100\
+> WHERE:\
+> A = All scores against a team within a sample\
+> B = All scores by all teams within a sample
+> ### Formula Explained
+> Opponent Scoring Share is a good way to compare how a team was performed against in a league one year vs another year.
+> While having 100 Points Scored Per Game against a team one year may not be equivalent to having 100 Points Scored Per
+> Game against a team another year,
+> having 10% of the league's points scored against a team *will* be equivalent to having 10% of the league's points
+> scored against a team another year.
 >
 > ## Plus/Minus
 > ___